For five years, Shaquil Byrd had to protect himself from bullies. Now he’s going after the source of his torment: Johnson & Johnson.

 No amount of money can give him his body back, or take away the years of bullying and self-loathing he has suffered.

-1,600 Risperdal Cases Still Pending in Philadelphia
+Thousands of Risperdal Cases Still Pending

 The man responsible for Risperdal’s unlawful marketing was Alex Gorsky.
 Instead of punishing or firing Mr. Gorsky for the damage he inflicted on hundreds of young boys (and the elderly, who are vulnerable to strokes if they take Risperdal), Johnson & Johnson promoted him to CEO.

 Today, Mr. Gorsky is still CEO.
 While victims like Shaquil Byrd and Austin Pledger have to hire lawyers, go to court, and fight to win compensation for medical bills and psychological trauma, Mr. Gorsky happily takes home more than $25 million a year.
-(One can’t help but wonder how the man sleeps at night.)

 Our law firm, Morgan & Morgan, doesn’t think that’s right.
 We are one of the largest personal injury firms in the country, and we aim to hold Johnson & Johnson accountable for their actions.